suzanne-lee/whos-that-pokemon-react-app/README.md

 ## Description

-Inspired by the segment in the original TV series, Who's That Pokemon? allows users to try and identify hidden Pokemon.
+Inspired by the segment in the original TV series, Who's That Pokemon? is a single-page game that allows users to try and identify hidden Pokemon.
 Who's That Pokemon? is a landing page game built using HTML, CSS, JavaScript, ReactJS, and Bootstrap.

 ### Limitations
 - Data